email-markup-consortium/email-markup-consortium/compliant-standards.md

 All code should be within the [WHATWG HTML Standard](https://html.spec.whatwg.org/).
 Any use of non-standard code should follow the guidelines for [valid custom element names](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name), [custom data-attributes](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes), etc.

+#### Example
-> Don’t make up custom elements, attributes, styles, etc. as it may interfere with future development of HTML.
+Don’t make up custom elements, attributes, styles, etc. as it may interfere with future development of HTML.

 ### 3.2 Don’t remove supported code

 Supported code should remain intact when unsupported code is removed from around or alongside it by a code sanitizer.

+#### Example
-> If invalid or unsupported code is removed, the code around it should remain unchanged.
+If invalid or unsupported code is removed, the code around it should remain unchanged.
 Gmail currently removes an entire style block for one mistake.

 ### 3.3 Maintain structure when sanitising code

 Unsupported elements should keep their supported attributes and be replaced with a semantically neutral element or [valid custom element](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).

+#### Example
-> Replace `<main class="foo">` with `<div class="foo">`
+Replace `<main class="foo">` with `<div class="foo">`

 ### 3.4 Group code to fallback when not supported

 Code that is dependent on support of other code should be grouped in a way that it can fallback without showing broken partial support.

+#### Example
-> Issues can arise when `display: flex` is supported but not `flex-wrap`.
-We can use things like @supports targeting to help group these so they fallback cleanly.
+Issues can arise when `display: flex` is supported but not `flex-wrap`.
+We can use approaches such as @supports targeting to help group these so they fallback cleanly.

 ## 4. Performance